-Steve Perrins, a master guide-outfitter, said that he has been in business for a long time and has seen how guiding and hunting has evolved over the years.
-He thanked the board for their openness and involvement with the industry and said that he feels more comfortable with the board now than probably the last ten years.
-He thanked the board for reaching out and establishing relationships and trust with licensees.
-He said, unfortunately, that was not the case with DNR and the last go around with the GCP.
-He reminded everybody in attendance that DNR had previously taken away guide camps that were historically there forever, basically accusing guides of illegally squatting on state land, and had Commerce not renew guide licenses until those guides removed their camps.
-The following year DNR said those guides can have their camps, but that they had to get them permitted.
-He said that because of the trust that was lost with DNR, having DNR as a partner for the new GCP, there is hesitancy from the guide community.
-However, he said that he felt DNR has been much more open recently, and them showing up to the meeting in-person was extremely important to mending relationships.
-He said, as far as splitting up GUAs, that it could be done in certain areas but not all of them.
-He said that if areas are split up and/or guides are limited in certain areas, that affected guides should be given time to change their business plans.
-He also said that hard choices need to be made regarding the GCP and that the board should not be afraid of being sued for making difficult choices.
-He said that not everybody is going to be happy with the GCP and that whatever comes of it, if it is implemented, someone is going to sue, and that the board should let the Department of Law deal with it.
-He said that he appreciates the communication with the ListServ, but that the board should send out correspondence via postage mail to the roughly 33% of guides that do not use it.
-Mr. Flores asked him how many sheep hunts he was likely to have this year, to which he responded that he had three sheep hunts scheduled and that, while they hunt out of three camps, they are likely going to have to explore sheep hunts through two additional camps he has because of how bad the available resource is.
-While one of those camps is viable, he stated, the other has not been for two years because of a mining company that has been all over the area with their equipment being flown in and out and having riggs on the ground only eight miles away from their camp, which DNR permitted.
+Steve Perrins Steve Perrins, a master guide-outfitter, said t hat he has been in business for a long time and has seen how guiding and hunting has e for their openness and involvement with the industry and said that he feels more comfortable with the board now than proba bly the last ten years.
+He thanked the board for reaching out and establishing relationship unfortunately, that was not the case with DN had previously taken away guide camps that ising guides of illegally squatting on state land, until those guides removed their camps.
+The ve their camps, but that they had to get them permitted.
+He said that because of the trust partner for the new GCP, there is hesitancy f - recently, and them showing up to the meeting GUAs, that it could be done in certain areas l ing relationships.
+He said, as far as splitting up split up and/or guides are limited in certain a time to change their business plans.
+He also regarding the GCP and that the board should difficult choices.
+He said that not everybody whatever comes of it, if it is implemented, so should let the Department of Law deal with i communication with the ListServ, but that th postage mail to the roughly 33% of guides th - year, to which he responded that he had three nunt out of three camps, they are likely going to have to explore sheep hunts through two the available resource is.
+While one of those camps is viable, he stated, the other has not been for two years because of a mining com pany that has been all over the area with their equipment being flown in and out and havin g riggs on the ground only eight miles away from their camp, which DNR permitted.
 With nothing left to discuss, the board thanked Mr. Perrins for his testimony.

-Day Three

-1. Review Agenda

-Brief Discussion: No discussion to amend the agenda.
+Day Three 1.
+Review Agenda Brief Discussion: No discussion to amend the agenda.
 Motion: Move to accept the agenda as written (First: Boniek; Second: Buist).

-Recorded Votes: Buist - Yes Burnett - Yes

-Boniek - Yes Flores - Absent (excused)

-Bloomquist - Absent (excused) Kunder - Absent (excused)

-Bunch - Yes Nordlum - Yes

-2. Public Comment
+Recorded Votes: Buist - Yes Burnett - Yes Boniek - Yes Flores - Absent (excused) Bloomquist - Absent (excused) Kunder - Absent (excused) Bunch - Yes Nordlum - Yes 2.
+Public Comment